 - Open the test set you want to assign test cases to by clicking it.

 - In the Tasks menu, click Assign Test Cases.
 The Select Test Cases window is displayed.

 - Select the test cases you want to add.
 You can search for test cases by entering the name, the key, or a label.

 - Click Assign.
 The test cases are assigned to the test set and are displayed on the Test Cases tab.

 To quickly find your test sets, use the search function and the filters.
 Navigate within the page using and configuring the paginator.
 Alternatively, you can use the breadcrumb to navigate between the pages.

 You have two filter tabs to choose from:

-- Updated by me (predefined) to list only the test sets that have been updated by the current user, running the Test Manager instance.
+- Updated by me (predefined) to list only the test cases that have been updated by the current user, running the Test Manager instance.

 - You can only link individual test sets that contain automated test cases.